-In PHCPM, a consultant is a third-party client-side inspector.
-The consultant's responsibility is to check the construction process and progress and determine whether the work meets the required quality and specifications mentioned in the drawings and contracts (JICA, 2018).
-If the consultant fails to conduct a timely check of the contractor's work and lacks the necessary experience and decision-making skills, this may result in many unfavourable outcomes, such as delays in schedules and poor-quality work (Chileshe and Boadua Yirenkyi-Fianko, 2012; Hwang et al., 2013; Sambasivan and Soon, 2007).
+In PHCPM, a consultant is the third-party client-side inspector.
+The consultant's responsibility is to check the construction process and progress and determine whether the work meets the required quality and specifications mentioned in the drawings and contracts (Japan International Cooperation Agency, 2018).
+If the consultant fails to conduct a timely check of the contractor's work and lacks the necessary experience and decision-making skills, this may result in many unfavourable outcomes, such as delays in schedules and poor-quality work

+(Chileshe and Yirenkyi-Fianko, 2012; Hwang, Zhao and Ng, 2013; Sambasivan and Soon, 2007).
 Potential consultant-related factors that could impact Myanmar public housing construction projects are listed in Table 4.